 Injection Foam Process:

-- Drill small holes in exterior/interior walls
+- Drill small holes in wall surfaces (interior or exterior)

 - Mix foam and inject slowly